First published, October 2020; This version, March 2025

 Petra Suhren-Chan Tung, CIO of the Samoa National Provident Fund, explained the fund’s solution to costly personal loans on the island.
 The provident fund provides a range of loans to members, including housing, land and education loans, where members can borrow up to 50 per cent of their account balance.

-Unfortunately, domestic violence permeates all levels of society and the investment industry is no exception. [i3] Insights spoke with Justina Sau only weeks before her untimely death.
+Unfortunately, domestic violence permeates all levels of society and the investment industry is no exception. [i3] Insights had the honour to speak with Justina Sau only weeks before her untimely death.
 Sau, the founder CEO of the Unit Trust of Samoa, was an extraordinary business person and trailblazer for Samoan women, shattering glass ceilings wherever she went.
 A list of leading women would not be complete without remembering her.

 Podcasts